Inverse-design of high-dimensional quantum optical circuits in a complex medium: Programmability and Scalability

-Alongside this, we observe that increasing the depth of the circuit ($L$) increases both fidelity and success probability (Figs.~\ref{fig:simulation_res}c-d), generalising recent results into the $n>d$ regime~\cite{Saygin2020,Pereira2020}.
+Alongside this, we observe that increasing the depth of the circuit ($L$) increases both fidelity and success probability (Figs.~4c-d), generalising recent results into the $n>d$ regime~\cite{Saygin2020,Pereira2020}.
 In practise, however, scaling up the circuit depth introduces experimental overheads in the form of propagation and interface losses and accumulation of errors.
-In general, we observe that the fidelity increases and converges to unity (Fig.~\ref{fig:simulation_res}e for $d/n < 0.1$) when the total number of reconfigurable elements $nL$ exceeds the requirement for parameterising a $d$-dimensional unitary transform $\mathcal{O}(d^2)$, thereby showing a high level of programmability of the top-down design.
-Furthermore, the convergence of the success probability to unity occurs when the circuit depth is on the order of the circuit dimension $L\approx\mathcal{O}(d)$.
-This is because there are $d(n-d)$ amplitudes in the transformation which correspond to scattering from the target input modes, to modes outside of the target output modes, and to achieve unit success probability these must all vanish requiring at least this many controllable parameters.
+In general, we observe that the fidelity increases and converges to unity (Fig.~4e for $d/n < 0.1$) when the total number of reconfigurable elements $nL$ exceeds the requirement for parameterising a $d$-dimensional unitary transform $\mathcal{O}(d^2)$, thereby showing a high level of programmability of the top-down design.
+Furthermore, the convergence of the success probability to unity occurs when the circuit depth is approximately twice the circuit dimension ($L\approx2d$).
+This is because there are $d(n-d)$ amplitudes in the transformation which correspond to scattering to modes outside of the target output modes.
+To achieve unit success probability these must all vanish, requiring at least these many controllable parameters.
 The top-down approach thus presents a powerful route towards realising high-fidelity circuits by harnessing the resource of a high-dimensional mode-mixing space ($n>d$), while operating in a practical, low circuit depth regime ($L\leqslant \mathcal{O}(d)$).
-Full details of these simulations are presented in Supplementary Information~\ref{SI:Results_2}.
+Full details of these simulations are presented in the Supplementary Information.